Founded by a Former ChefTested in a Real Home KitchenUnbiased & IndependentRead by 1M+ Home Brewers

 Cost

-Where cost is concerned, you can’t go wrong with a reusable coffee filter since you’ll only have to replace it if it wears out or breaks.
+When it comes to cost, you can't go wrong with a reusable coffee filter, as you'll only have to replace it if it wears out or breaks.

-Cost is a critical factor if you use a Keurig coffee maker.
-The Manual reports that the average everyday coffee drinker will spend up to $876 per year on K-cups.
+Cost is a critical factor when using a Keurig coffee maker.
+The Manual reports that the average everyday coffee drinker will spend up to $876 per year on K-Cups.

 With reusable options available for less than $20, the decision to go the eco-friendly route is vastly more affordable.